-Ajatix, the maker of the Lightbox Expression Web add-in also has two add-ins for creating menus:
+Ajatix, the maker of the Lightbox Expression Web add-in also has an add-in for creating menus.

 - Microsoft FrontPage 2003, 2002, 2000

-You can create both vertical and horizontal menus with drop downs or flyouts.
+You can create both vertical and horizontal menus with multi-level drop downs or flyouts.

 Installing Ajatix Expression Web CSS Menu Add-ins